Time wasters at work aren’t just a minor inconvenience — they’re a serious drain on your business’s productivity and bottom line.

 1. Get actionable workforce insights

-With workforce management software, you can gain insights into how your team works so you can better manage employee time and engagement.
+With a time tracking software with workforce management solutions, you can gain insights into how your team works so you can better manage employee time and engagement.

 At Hubstaff, we know how important it is to get detailed insights into how your team works, so we created our Insights add-on.
 With Insights, you can measure your workforce productivity with performance management features and compare it with industry benchmarks.